l00mi/mediawiki-extensions-Wikidata/README.md

 Wikidata is using a build with Wikibase and its dependencies packaged into one git repo.

-If you update the master branch of this repo it will likely be overwritten in the next 24 hours.
-To change things please instead make changes to wikidata/build-resources which is used for automated Wikidata builds. (see [here](https://phabricator.wikimedia.org/diffusion/WDBR/)).
+If you update the master branch of the Wikidata build repository it will be overwritten daily.
+To change things please instead make changes to [the wikidata/build-resources repository](https://phabricator.wikimedia.org/diffusion/WDBR/) which is used as one of the resources for automated Wikidata builds.

 ## Installation

-1. Clone the git repo into the [mediawiki extensions directory](https://git.wikimedia.org/summary/mediawiki%2Fextensions%2FWikidata)
+1. Clone the git repo into the [mediawiki extensions directory](https://phabricator.wikimedia.org/diffusion/EWDA/)
 2. Add the following line to your LocalSettings.php.
 This entry point in turn loads all other entry points.

 ##### To enable Repo add the following